Sam Kissajukian: Career

-Kissajukian began his stand-up career in the early 2010s on the local comedy circuit.
+Kissajukian began his stand-up career in the early 2010s and performed on the Australian comedy circuit for over a decade.

 In 2021, Kissajukian took a hiatus from stand-up to pursue visual art.
-During what was later diagnosed as a manic episode partly triggered by the strain of performing 150 shows in early 2020, he rented an abandoned warehouse in Sydney and, despite having no prior experience, produced 300 large-scale paintings over a five-month period in lockdown.

-Following this intense creative period, which ended in a depressive episode, Kissajukian was diagnosed with Bipolar disorder in May 2022.
-He then channeled this experience into a new multimedia performance.
-Invited to present a show at the Sydney Fringe Festival in late 2022, Kissajukian combined his comedic background with his new artwork to create the solo show 300 Paintings.
-In the performance, he narrated the story of the manic episode with his paintings projected as a visual backdrop.

-The show premiered at Sydney Fringe in September 2022, where it won both the Best Comedy and the Festival Director's Choice awards.
-300 Paintings subsequently toured nationally to festivals including the Melbourne Fringe, Adelaide Fringe, Brisbane Comedy Festival, and Perth's Fringe World.
-He went on to win the Best Comedy award again at the Sydney Fringe in 2023 for his continued performances.
+During a period later diagnosed as a manic episode, he rented an abandoned warehouse in Sydney and produced 300 large-scale paintings over five months during lockdown.
+The period ended in a depressive episode, and he was diagnosed with bipolar disorder in May 2022.
+He developed the experience into 300 Paintings, a multimedia solo show combining stand-up comedy, storytelling, and projections of his artwork.
+The show premiered at Sydney Fringe Festival in September 2022, where it won the Best Comedy and the Festival Director's Choice award.
+300 Paintings subsequently toured Australian festivals including the Melbourne Fringe, Adelaide Fringe, Brisbane Comedy Festival, and Perth's Fringe World.

-In 2023–2024, Kissajukian expanded on his work by developing a companion piece, Museum of Modernia.
-Described as an immersive comedy show, the production uses a large LED screen to display his paintings, with Kissajukian acting as a guide through a fictitious digital museum.
-At the 2024 Adelaide Fringe, Kissajukian's visual art and comedy were equally recognized: his free-standing art exhibition Paintings of Modernia won the festival's Eran Svigos Award for Best Visual Art (Solo Exhibition), and his live show Museum of Modernia received the Mental Health Awareness Award for its meaningful exploration of mental illness.
+In 2023 and 2024, he developed a companion work, Museum of Modernia, an immersive comedy show in which his paintings are displayed on a large LED screen as he guides the audience through a fictional digital museum.
+At the 2024 Adelaide Fringe, his exhibition Paintings of Modernia won the Eran Svigos Award for Best Visual Art (Solo Exhibition), while Museum of Modernia received the Mental Health Awareness Award.

-Later in 2024, Kissajukian brought 300 Paintings to the Edinburgh Festival Fringe for a month-long run at the Summerhall venue.
-The show was well received in Edinburgh, earning a four-star review in The Scotsman for its "quirky and very enjoyable" exploration of creative obsession and mental health.
-During the festival, Summerhall honored 300 Paintings with a Lustrum Award as one of the venue's most notable shows of the year.
+Later in 2024, Kissajukian presented 300 Paintings at Summerhall during the Edinburgh Festival Fringe.
+The show received a four-star review from The Scotsman and a Lustrum Award from Summerhall.

-The show's success led to an international tour, and in the autumn of 2024, Kissajukian made his Off-Broadway debut with 300 Paintings at the Vineyard Theatre in New York.
-The production's initial run sold out and was extended into early 2025.
-The show resonated with American critics; The New Yorker praised it as a "beautifully frank" solo piece.

-For his performance, Kissajukian received recognition within the New York theatre community in 2025.
-He was nominated for a Drama Desk Award for Outstanding Solo Performance, while the show was nominated for a Lucille Lortel Award and an Outer Critics Circle Award for Outstanding Solo Show.
+Kissajukian made his Off-Broadway debut with 300 Paintings at the Vineyard Theatre in New York in late 2024.
+The initial run sold out and was extended into early 2025.
+The New Yorker described the show as a "beautifully frank" solo piece.
+In 2025, Kissajukian was nominated for the Drama Desk Award for Outstanding Solo Performance, while 300 Paintings received nominations for a Lucille Lortel Award and an Outer Critics Circle Award for Outstanding Solo Show.